simonheb/ritest/README.md

 ```
 extract the RI p-values:
 ```
-matrix pvalues=r(p) //here I save the p-values from ritest mat colnames pvalues = treatment //need to name p-values so that esttab knows to which coefficient they belong est restore regressionresult
+matrix pvalues=r(p) //save the p-values from ritest mat colnames pvalues = treatment //name p-values so that esttab knows to which coefficient they belong est restore regressionresult
 ```
 display the p-values in the table footer: